Karakia at South Auckland rugby club where preschooler died in scrum machine incident

 A Māori prayer is being said at a South Auckland rugby club where a preschooler died in an incident involving a scrum machine.

-Police reported a 4-year-old girl died and emergency services were called to the incident at Mountford Park at 6.35pm yesterday.
+Police reported a 4-year-old girl died and emergency services were called to the incident at Mountfort Park at 6.35pm yesterday.

 They were not treating the death as suspicious and it will be referred to the Coroner.